¿Habla español? ¡Haga clic aquí para este recurso gratis en español!

 Let’s meet Kyla and Michael.
 They’re going to show you how you can incorporate talk, read, and play throughout your daily routines.

 Meal times are a great time to have fun and meaningful conversations with your young children.
 Breakfast, lunch, snack time, dinner time – there are so many opportunities to chat with your child.
-Watch as Kyla and Michael talk about the food being served, his thoughts on what he’s eating, and most importantly, form a strong connection with each other.
+Kyla and Michael strengthen their connection as they talk about the food being served, and she encourages him to express his thoughts on what he’s eating.

-Reading a story together is a great time to take a break from the day and have a fun conversation.
-Remember, reading the words on the page is not as important as the conversations you have about what you’re reading.
+Although you might not think of story time as a time for talking, books are great conversation starters.
+Reading the words on the page is not as important as the discussions you can have with your child about what you’re reading.
 See how Kyla and Michael also connect the book back to their laundry time and vocabulary word, “basket?”
 There’s a lot of learning happening!

 Splish, splash, it’s time for a bath!
-As you help your little one get sudsy and clean, use this time to explain what you’re doing and why it’s important.
-See how Kyla explains to little Michael how she’ll use shampoo to clean his hair and the soap to clean his body?
+As you help your little one bathe, explain what you’re doing and why it’s important.
+See how Kyla talks to Michael about how she’ll use shampoo to clean his hair and the soap to clean his body?
 She’s helping him understand what’s happening and engaging him in conversation.

 The day is done, now it’s time to get ready for bed.
-Kyla continues explaining to Michael what’s happening and engaging him in conversation.
-She pays attention to what he’s doing and responds to his cues.
-Use this time to talk to your little one and get in some snuggles.
+We know that sometimes bedtime with a toddler can feel like you’re wrestling an alligator, but if you can talk to your child about what’s happening and engage them in conversation, it can be another great learning opportunity.
+Watch as Kyla pays attention to what Michael is doing and responds to his cues.
 What a nice way to end a fun-filled day!

-See?
-Finding moments throughout the day for learning doesn’t have to be complicated.
+Finding moments for learning throughout the day doesn’t have to be complicated.
 It’s as simple as talk, read, and play.
 No matter what you are doing, there’s opportunity for learning.
+You’ve got this!

 Interested in a more structured form of talking, reading and playing with your child?
 Enjoy daily lessons delivered by real educators.